 YouTube retargeting is often the most cost-effective video marketing strategy.
 In this article, you’ll discover how to use YouTube retargeting campaigns effectively, how much it typically costs, and how to make sure you’re reaching the right audiences.

-Is Retargeting the Best Strategy in a Recession?
+Are YouTube Retargeting Campaigns the Best Strategy in a Recession?

 The world is swiftly heading towards recession.
 And as businesses start to tighten their belts, ad budgets may be frozen or even reduced.
 So many marketers are now attempting to achieve more while spending less.